 Hence, you shouldn’t allow it to get messier with another unpaid loan.
 It is in your best interest to work out an actionable repayment plan before the loan is approved.

 To start with, you need to understand that you’ll have one more expense to pay each month.
 Hence, you might want to consider using personal financial planning tools such as budgets and automatic saving systems to put reins on your expenses.

-Your success in repaying back the new loan could play an important part in the speed with which you’ll rebuild your credit and get out from a financial rut.
+Your success in repaying the new loan could play an important part in the speed with which you’ll rebuild your credit and get out of a financial rut.